The Teach For India Fellowship: Why and How

 Where will I be teaching?

 As a Teach For India Fellow, you will be placed in schools in underserved communities in Ahmedabad, Bengaluru, Chennai, Delhi, Hyderabad, Kolkata, Mumbai or Pune.
-All Fellows will be required to reside in one of these cities during the period of the Fellowship.
+All Fellows will be required to reside in one of these cities during the Fellowship period.

 Which grade will I teach and what will be the medium of instruction?

-As a Teach For India Fellow, you will be placed in grade 1 to 10 classrooms where you will teach all major subjects — including English, Mathematics, Social Studies and Science, except for regional languages.
+As a Teach For India Fellow, you will be placed in a classroom between grade 1 to 10 where you will teach all major subjects — including English, Mathematics, Social Studies and Science, except for regional languages.
 Although the mother tongue helps interact within our communities, it is not a necessary prerequisite, as you will be teaching in English medium classrooms.

 Compensation and Benefits